O. J. Howard

-Oterrius Jabari "O. J." Howard (born November 18, 1994) is an American football tight end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Alabama, and was drafted by the Tampa Bay Buccaneers in the first round of the 2017 NFL Draft.
+Oterrius Jabari Howard (born November 18, 1994) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Tampa Bay Buccaneers in the first round of the 2017 NFL draft.
+He was also a member of the Buffalo Bills, Houston Texans, and Las Vegas Raiders.

-Early years
+Early life

 Howard attended Autauga Academy in Prattville, Alabama.

 Howard was rated by Rivals.com and Scout.com as a five-star recruit and was ranked by both as the best tight end in his class.
 He committed to the University of Alabama to play college football.

 College career

 As a true freshman at Alabama in 2013, Howard played in 13 games with five starts.
 He made his collegiate debut with three receptions for 68 yards in a victory over Texas A&M. On October 19, against Arkansas, he scored his first collegiate touchdown.
 In his next game, a victory over LSU, he had a 52-yard receiving touchdown.
 He finished the year with 14 receptions for 269 yards and two touchdowns.
 As a sophomore in 2014, he had 17 receptions for 260 yards.
 His best performance of the season was when he had three receptions for 81 yards in a loss to Ole Miss.
 As a junior in 2015, Howard had 38 receptions for 602 yards and 2 touchdowns.
 He was the Offensive MVP of Alabama's victory over Clemson in the 2016 College Football Playoff National Championship after recording five receptions for 208 yards and two touchdowns.
 As a senior in 2016, he had 45 receptions for 595 yards and three touchdowns.
 His best performance of the season came in the National Championship rematch against Clemson.
 In the 35–31 loss, he had four receptions for 106 yards and a touchdown.

 Howard was considered by some to be underutilized in the Crimson Tide offense despite back to back seasons recording the most receptions ever for a tight end under Saban at Alabama.
 When asked about Howard's role in the offense after the 2016 season, Saban said, "O.J., quite honestly, should have been more involved all year long."

 Howard played for the South team in the 2017 Senior Bowl.
 He has stated that he tries to model his play off of Jason Witten, Jimmy Graham, and Jordan Reed.